Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Two-Sided Market Model 1: Sellers Choose Quantities

 (iv) Market clearing: For all $B_{i} \in I$ the total supply equals the total demand, i.e.,

 where $D_{I}(B_{i} ,\boldsymbol{p})$ and $S_{I}(B_{i} ,p(B_{i}))$ are defined in Sections \ref{Sec: Buyers-quantity} and \ref{Sec: Sellers-quantity} respectively. \end{definition}

 The equilibrium requirements limit the platform's ability to design the market.
 The buyers' beliefs about the expected sellers' quality depends on the sellers' quantity decisions, which the platform cannot control.
 Thus, the platform's ability to influence the buyers' beliefs by choosing an information structure is constrained.
-Furthermore, the prices and the expected sellers' qualities must form an equilibrium (i.e., supply equals demand) in each set of the information structure.
+Furthermore, the prices and the expected sellers' qualities must form an equilibrium (i.e., supply equals demand)\footnote{In Section \ref{Subsec:ImbalancesModel1} we discuss the case that there are supply and demand imbalances.} in each set of the information structure.
 This equilibrium requirement is in addition to the more standard requirement in the market design literature that the buyers' and sellers' decisions are optimal.
 Hence, the platform cannot implement every pair of an information structure and pricing function.
 This motivates the following definition.

 \begin{definition} An information structure and pricing function pair $(I,\boldsymbol{p})$ is called \emph{implementable} if there exists an equilibrium $(D,S,\lambda )$ under $(I ,\boldsymbol{p})$ where $D =\{D_{I}(B_{i} ,\boldsymbol{p})\}_{B_{i} \in I}$, $S =\{S(B_{i},p(B_{i})\}_{B_{i} \in I}$, and $\lambda =\{\lambda _{B_{i}}\}_{B_{i} \in I}$.
 We say that $(D,S,\lambda )$ implements $(I,\boldsymbol{p})$ if $(D ,S ,\lambda )$ is an equilibrium under $(I,\boldsymbol{p})$. \end{definition}